KIIT-Robotic-Society/Door-Automation/Local_Readme.md

 ## 🚀 How to Use

-### ✅ Step 1: Register a New User
+### ✅ Step 1: Register a New Face

-Run the face encoding script to register a new face:
+Run the encoding script to capture and save a new face embedding:

 ```bash
 python encodings.py
 ```

-- Captures images from webcam
+- The script will open your webcam.
-- Generates and stores face embeddings in a `.pkl` file
+- Capture images and generate `.pkl` file of face encodings.

 ---

-### ✅ Step 2: Run the Authentication System
+### ✅ Step 2: Run the Main System

-Start the door authentication system:
+Start the face recognition and spoof detection system:

 ```bash
 python test.py